tucano/fastq2bcl/CONTRIBUTING.rst

 ``fastq2bcl`` documentation uses Sphinx_ as its main documentation compiler.
 This means that the docs are kept in the same repository as the project code, and that any documentation update is done in the same way was a code contribution.

-.. todo:: Don't forget to mention which markup language you are using.

-    e.g.,  reStructuredText_ or CommonMark_ with MyST_ extensions.
+We use reStructuredText_ with MyST_ extensions.

-.. todo:: If your project is hosted on GitHub, you can also mention the following tip:

    .. tip::
       Please notice that the `GitHub web interface`_ provides a quick way of